btcpayserver/btcpayserver-doc/docs/UseCase.md

 ## Local communities

-People self-hosting a BTCPay Server instance, can enable registration for other users and become a [third-party host](/Deployment/ThirdPartyHosting.md) for family, friends or their local community allowing them to accept Bitcoin by piggy-backing on the host's instance.
+People self-hosting a BTCPay Server instance, can enable registration for other users and become a [third-party host](/Deployment/ThirdPartyHosting.md) for family, friends or their local community allowing them to accept Bitcoin by piggybacking on the host's instance.
 This allows motivated community members to onboard local communities and fuel hyperbitcoinization locally.

 [![BTCPay Server for local communities](https://img.youtube.com/vi/9n81qnzlPf8/mqdefault.jpg)](https://www.youtube.com/watch?v=9n81qnzlPf8 "BTCPay Server for local communities")